dominioncfg/just-functional-read-the-docs/pages/operands.md

 ## Constants

 You can use constants in your expressions, by default the library provides some but you can add more.
-Tokens are **case sensitive**.
+Constants are **case sensitive**.

 ### Default Constants